Planning

 It is the desire of TRRC to have a clear and direct path for the growth, sustainability, and prosperity of the ten‐county service area.
 As the TRRC Regional Plan is deemed to be a significant tool to that end, our member governments are encouraged to utilize the Three Rivers Regional Plan in their decision making processes for the good our citizens and our region.

-Click here for the Three Rivers Regional Plan Update 2019 - 2039
+Click here for the Three Rivers Regional Plan Update 2024 - Adopted

-The FY'22 Annual Implementation Report is available for review and comment.
+The FY'25 Annual Implementation Report is available for review and comment.
 This report represents and update to the Regional Work Program for the Three Rivers Regional Plan.
-If you have any comments or questions about the Annual Implementation Report, please contact Jeannie Brantley, Planning Director at jbrantley@threeriversrc.com or 678-692-0510.
+If you have any comments or questions about the Annual Implementation Report, please contact Paul Jarrell, Planning Director at pauljarrell@threeriversrc.com or 470-631-1063.

 Regionally Important Resources